Tang Jia San Shao: Pseudonym

 In March 2013, while on Day Day Up, Zhang explained that his pen name comes from him liking to add three teaspoons of sugar to his soya bean milk (糖加三勺) which Tang Jia San Shao (唐家三少) shares the pronunciation of.

 In 2015, in Zhang's autobiographical novel For You, I'm Willing to Love the World, he says his pen name came from one of his four online chatting room usernames.
 In 2018, on the show The Reader, Zhang also gave the same explanation.

 Marriage

 Zhang Wei married his wife Li Mo in May 2007.
 In July 2018, in the postscript of Douluo Dalu 3: Legend of the Dragon King 28, Zhang stated Li was diagnosed with breast cancer in 2015.
 On September 11, 2018, Zhang announced Li had died.
 Later that week, he announced he would be taking a hiatus.
 In a Sina Weibo post, Alibaba announced they fired an editor and a writer for insulting Zhang's wife in a private messaging group.

 Activities

 In May 2018, Zhang was invited to participate in the 2018 Iqiyi World Conference Network Literature Summit Forum.

 On November 26, 2020, Zhang joined the annual Tengyun Summit which explores the relationship between technology and culture.

+He was a delegate in the Thirteenth National Committee of the Chinese People's Political Consultative Conference.